 After graduating from business school, he served as a Senior Analyst concentrating on the forest products and paper industry for several regional brokerage firms and later for E.F.
 Hutton & Company, Inc. In addition to his activities as an analyst, Mr. Osterweis served as Director of Research for two firms and managed equity portfolios for over ten years.

 In late 1982, Mr. Osterweis decided to devote full time to his portfolio management activities, and in April of 1983 launched Osterweis Capital Management.

 For a number of years Mr. Osterweis served as a Director on the Stanford Alumni Association Executive Board, Trustee of Bowdoin College, Director and Vice Chairman of Mt.
 Zion Hospital and Medical Center, and President of the Board of Directors for Summer Search Foundation.
-He currently serves as Chairman of the San Francisco Ballet Association, Director of the San Francisco Free Clinic and the Lucas Museum of Narrative Art, President Emeritus of the San Francisco Ballet Endowment Foundation, as well as Trustee Emeritus of Summer Search Foundation and of Bowdoin College.
+He currently serves as Immediate Past Chairman of the San Francisco Ballet Association, Director of the San Francisco Free Clinic and the Lucas Museum of Narrative Art, President Emeritus of the San Francisco Ballet Endowment Foundation, as well as Trustee Emeritus of Summer Search Foundation and of Bowdoin College.

 Mr. Osterweis is a principal of the firm and a lead Portfolio Manager for the core equity and flexible balanced strategies.

 Vice President, Director of Equity Research & Portfolio ManagerView Bio